Withernsea: Economy

 Following an unsuccessful attempt to purchase the Proudfoot Supermarket, Tesco opened a competing store which originally struggled to attract sales.
 Tesco resorted to a campaign of price flexing, offering customers £8 off for every £20 spent in their Withernsea branch.

 This led to an investigation by the Competition Commission.
 After their market share increased, Tesco prices returned to a level closer to the national average.

 Subsequently, Aldi took over the former Proudfoot supermarket, and are now offering very competitive opposition to Tesco.

-Meanwhile, the Withernsea Town Council has bought a former pub and nightclub, centrally located opposite Aldi, and has renamed it the Meridian Centre.
-A lottery bid for over £400,000 - Reaching Communities building fund - has been successful, and the building is now being refurbished to provide a community centre, including a cinema and performing arts venue.
+In the 21st century, Withernsea Town Council has bought a former pub and nightclub, centrally located opposite Aldi, and has renamed it the Meridian Centre.
+A lottery bid for over £400,000 – Reaching Communities building fund – was successful, and the building was refurbished to provide a community centre, including a cinema and performing arts venue by 2013.

 There is a 9-hole golf course and leisure centre complex (with a gym and indoor pool) and a variety of pubs and restaurants are situated around the centre of the town.